 Toshiba prefers US-Japan bidder for memory chip biz sale

-Toshiba Corp. has chosen a U.S.-Japan consortium as the preferred bidder in the sale of its lucrative memory chip business.
-The troubled Japanese electronics giant has had deep recent losses and has been selling pieces of its operations to ensure its survival.
+Troubled Japanese electronics giant Toshiba Corp. has chosen a U.S.-Japan consortium as the preferred bidder in its attempt to sell its lucrative memory chip business.
+Tokyo-based Toshiba said Wednesday the board of directors selected the consortium of Innovation Network Corp. of Japan, Bain Capital Private Equity and the Development Bank of Japan as the preferred bidder in the sale of Toshiba Memory Corp.
+Toshiba recently sank into deep losses that threaten its survival and it has been selling off pieces of its operations.

 Add your comments below